|

 Australian Scientific Research into Native Bees

-At the University of Sydney, Dr Ben Oldroyd's group is studying the behaviour and genetics of social insects including Australian stingless bees.
+At the Social Insects Lab, Dr Ben Oldroyd's group is studying the behaviour and genetics of social insects including Australian stingless bees.

-Major Revision of the Stingless Bee Species in the genus Trigona
+Major Revision of the Stingless Bee Species in the genus Tetragonula

-The Australian Native Bee Research Centre published a major revision of the species in the stingless bees genus Trigona* in 1997.
+The Australian Native Bee Research Centre published a major revision of the species in the stingless bees genus Tetragonula* in 1997 with Professor SF Sakagami.
 A summary of the paper can be found at this link.

 Populations of commercial honeybees in USA have plumetted due to the spread of varroa mites.
 Several groups are researching the use of native bees as alternative pollinators for crops....